The natural gas transmission networks

 4) Control of the route

 In accordance with the Ordinance on Safety Requirements for Pipeline Installations, the route, ancillary installations, protective structures and markers are checked every two weeks.

 Any damage to the installation can only be detected by periodic inspections, which are carried out according to pre-established programmes specifying the type of inspection to be carried out and their frequency.
 The means used are land inspections (by car or on foot) and air inspections (by helicopter or drone).
 The main objective of the periodic inspections is to check the pipeline route for any actions undertaken by third parties who do not have a work permit, or for damage due to natural forces.
 The safety of the network is guaranteed by the close collaboration between Gaznat, its agents, the municipalities and all the landowners and tenants affected by the gas installations.

 5) Safety of gas pipelines

 In addition to the external insulating coating and in order to guarantee the integrity of the steel pipelines against corrosion, they are under active cathodic protection.

 In addition, to ensure the integrity of the pipelines, an internal inspection is carried out every 10 years using instrumented pistons in order to detect thickness defects and dents in the pipeline.

 Smart pig used to monitor the gas pipelines for damage

-The presence of gas pipelines is identified by marker posts carrying an emergency telephone number and identification code.
+The presence of the gas pipeline is identified by beacons on which a call number and an identification number are written.

 Marker post identifying the route of a gas pipeline